Milewska Legal

 is a good start

-Since 2016, Attorney Daria Milewska has been listed among the French-speaking lawyers at the Embassy of France in Poland.
+Since 2016, Attorney Daria Milewska has been listed among the French-speaking lawyers at the Embassy of France in Poland, and since 2025 attorney-at-law Maria Czechowska-Kowalczyk has also been listed therein.
 This recognition confirms the expertise of MILEWSKA Legal in providing legal services to French-speaking clients.

 Voir la liste